keithasaurus/koda-validate/docs/how_to/performance.rst

 There are a few classes in ``_internals.py`` that are optimized for speed.
 For instance, most of the built-in :class:`Validator`\s subclass ``_ToTupleValidator``.

 The contents of ``koda_validate._internals`` may change without notice.
-You can use some of the base classes in there at your own risk, or just mimic some of the patterns.
+If you use the base classes defined there, take heed.
+It may be wise to simply mimic the patterns you find there to build your own classes.

 --------------------